kraxx/42_Portfolio/README.md

 # Projects Completed
 These are the projects I have completed during my time spent at 42, from April 2017 - June 2018.
 I've included repositories containing my work for most of the projects.
 For those I have not, they're either spaghetti or lost in the void.

-Projects marked with a :star: I am particularly proud of.
+Projects marked with a :star: are ones I put extra effort into and am particularly proud of.

 ## Intro